The Casual Form Of Slut-Shaming Women Deal With All The Time

 And not everybody that does it understands what they're doing.

 In my case, this casual slut-shaming tended to come in the form of "advice" or "concern" from those people in my life who were already in relationships, many of whom are women.
 And the snide comments and lectures started long before I started writing about my sex life.
-"There's a self-righteousness born of the idea of 'I know what's best, so I'm going to tell you what it is,'" Dr. Zeising says.
-And the behaviour is so ingrained that people may not even realise that they're doing it — and they may not even understand why it's a highly gendered put-down.
+"There's a self-righteousness born of the idea of, 'I know what's best, so I'm going to tell you what it is,'" Dr. Zeising says.
+And the behavior is so ingrained that people may not even realize that they're doing it — and they may not even understand why it's a highly-gendered put-down.

 The most valuable lesson I learned, though?
 If you're comfortable doing so, it's important to point out these instances so that people can wake up to what they're really saying.
 "People need to be more conscious that putting people down based on their sexual choices or identities is inappropriate and can be hurtful," Dr. Zeising says.
 "It's important to have an open dialogue about healthy sexuality in our culture."